 FENCED OFF has a strong moral worldview revealing the unnecessary and offensive nature of racial prejudice.
 There’s also a light redemptive theme as both George and Josh learn to forgive and accept one another.
 A lot of the subject matter may go over the heads of children, however.
 FENCED OFF also has some minor drug references, but no foul language or salacious content.

+FENCED OFF is a drama about racial conflict.
+Josh is a Caucasian moving to a predominantly African American neighborhood of middle class families.
+Josh gets his house in order while his wife is out-of-town for the weekend on business.
+However, Josh is told that the neighborhood is still considered a dangerous or an at-risk neighborhood.
+Josh likes the house, the neighbors and the price was affordable because of the location, but a series of events begin to change Josh’s mind that maybe he made a mistake moving there.
+Will Josh be able to convince his neighbors he truly isn’t racist before the relationships become unrepairable?
 FENCED OFF is a fairly good drama with some entertainment value.
 With only a few minor questionable elements, the movie has a strong moral worldview revealing the unnecessary and offensive nature of racial prejudice.
 FENCED OFF also has a light Christian theme as two men learn to forgive and accept one another.
 A lot of the subject matter may go over the heads of younger children, however.
 FENCED OFF also has some minor drug references and tense confrontations.